subsquid/docs/docs/quickstart/quickstart-ethereum.md

 - Docker

 :::info
-Earlier versions of the template were based on `Makefile`.
-The new version uses [`@subsquid/commands` scripts](https://github.com/subsquid/squid-sdk/tree/master/util/commands), defined in `commands.json` that are automatically recognized as `sqd` sub-commands.
+With the exception of `sqd init`, `sqd` commands mentioned here are just scripts defined in `commands.json` that the `sqd` executable automatically discovers.
+Take a look at the contents of this file to learn more about how squids work under the hood.
 :::

 Please note: